cheran-senthil/TLE/README.md

 git clone https://github.com/cheran-senthil/TLE
 ```

+### Dependencies

 Now all dependencies need to be installed.
-TLE uses [Poetry](https://poetry.eustace.io/) to manage dependencies.
+TLE uses [Poetry](https://poetry.eustace.io/) to manage its python dependencies.
 After installing Poetry navigate to the root of the repo and run

 ```bash
 poetry install